-Modern applications process and generate large volumes of data.
-The possibility of a single web server/data source failing, resulting in losing applications and priceless data is a common nightmare among software developers.
-However, you can achieve high data availability if all server nodes have an identical copy of data – this implies that there won’t be any data loss if a few nodes fail in the cluster.
-But, what happens when the data begins to expand significantly?
-In cases like these, you must dial back replication and begin partitioning the data.
+Modern applications typically process and generate large volumes of data.
+Thus, the possibility of data loss due to a single web server/data source failing is a common nightmare among software developers.
+However, high data availability is still achievable if all the application server nodes contain an identical copy of the data.
+This replication process ensures that there won’t be any data loss if a few nodes fail in the cluster.
+However, what happens when the data begins to expand?
+In these cases, you must dial back replication and begin partitioning the data.

 Hash-Based Partitioning for Equal Data Distribution

-More often than not, various applications employ the round-robin strategy to assign data to different partitions.
+More often than not, applications employ a round-robin strategy when assigning data to different partitions.
 While this approach guarantees even distribution, it presents a challenge when it comes to locating specific data items.
-The search and retrieval of data can become time-consuming and ineffective with no way to track item locations.
+Data search and retrieval can become time-consuming and ineffective when using such a strategy as there is no way to track item locations.

-To resolve this issue, NCache incorporates Hash-Based Partitioning.
-Data is split into many buckets that are subsequently dispersed among several partitions.
-The goal is to evenly distribute buckets across nodes in the cluster to optimize performance and ensure high availability.
-To achieve this, NCache employs a hashing technique that maps each data item to a specific bucket based on the key of the item.
-Now, to figure out the owner of the bucket, you need to apply the hash function on the item’s key and mod it by the total number of buckets – we have 1000 buckets in total.
+To resolve this issue, NCache incorporates Hash-Based Data Partitioning.
+Therefore, data is split into buckets which are subsequently dispersed among several partitions.
+The goal is to evenly distribute buckets across all the nodes in the cluster to optimize performance and ensure high availability.
+To achieve this, NCache employs a hashing technique that maps each data item to a specific bucket based on the item key.
+Thus, to figure out the owner of the bucket, you only need to apply the hash function on the item’s key and mod it by the total number of buckets (1000).

 What is a Distribution Map?